Vietnam.vn - Nền tảng quảng bá Việt Nam

-(CLO) Deadly sectarian clashes continue in Pakistan's northwestern Kurram district despite a temporary ceasefire.
-The death toll has now risen to more than 130 as authorities attempt to mediate a solution.
+(CLO) Deadly sectarian clashes continue in Pakistan's northwestern Kurram district despite a temporary ceasefire, with the death toll now reaching more than 130 as authorities try to mediate a solution.

 Mr. Wajid Hussain, an official of Kurram district (Khyber Pakhtunkhwa province), said 133 people have been killed in sectarian clashes in Pakistan over the past week.